Paul Ross: Television

-In April 1996, he presented a celebrity based television show called The Very Famous Paul Ross Show for The Family Channel, in which he interviewed performers Adam West, Lynne Perrie and Cannon and Ball.
-In September of the same year, he teamed up with Sarah Greene and the pair launched a Sky One afternoon chat show called 1 to 3, aimed primarily at women with a mix of movies, music, celebrities, topical information, lifestyle and entertainment.
+In April 1996, he presented the celebrity-based television show The Very Famous Paul Ross Show for The Family Channel, in which he interviewed performers Adam West, Lynne Perrie and Cannon and Ball.
+In September of the same year, he teamed up with Sarah Greene to launch a Sky One afternoon chat show called 1 to 3, aimed primarily at women with a mix of movies, music, celebrities, topical information, lifestyle and entertainment.

-In January 1997, Ross presented the first episode of All Over the Shop, his celebrity based panel game show based on consumer issues.
-The programme, broadcast on BBC1 proved popular, running for three series until July 1999, by which time 85 episodes had been made.
+In January 1997, Ross presented the first episode of All Over the Shop, his celebrity-based panel game show based on consumer issues.
+The programme, broadcast on BBC One ran for three series until July 1999, by which time 85 episodes had been made.
 A critic on Gameshow.com gave All Over the Shop positive remarks by saying: "For an early morning slot, this was quite a perky little show, a fact that must have been recognised due to its spin-off programmes."
 That same year Ross fronted Endurance UK, the UK's equivalent of the cult Japanese show Za Gaman for the Challenge TV channel, and it was commissioned for a second series the following year.
-Ross also found the time to present yet another game show, Tellystack for UK Gold.
-Tellystack was the third of four high-profile shows Ross would have to his name in 1997, the fourth was his late night entertainment programme The Paul Ross Show, broadcast on ITV, which again saw a second series transmitted in 1998.
+Ross also presented the game show, Tellystack for UK Gold.
+In 1997 he presented his late night entertainment programme The Paul Ross Show, broadcast on ITV, which again saw a second series transmitted in 1998.